dbharti-TW/dbharti_TW_portfolio/README.md

 ## About Me

 Hello and welcome to my WIP Technical Writing Portfolio!
 My name is Drashti, and I am a Technical Writer.
 I am passionate about software and API documentation.
-I have a knack for comprehending technical and functional information and translating them into presentable documentation.
+I have a knack for comprehending technical and functional information and converting it into presentable documentation.

 ## Overview